selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2023.md

 ## Lecture 1: 28th of March, 2023.
 ### Getting started: knowing each other and course introduction.

-This session introduces the overall course program and Linux operating system.
+This session introduces the objective of the course and a round table among the students and the teachers.

+Recorded lecture can be found [here](https://yale.zoom.us/rec/share/u3u_VHXjvGLktYsfxDsflrEYP3UzqGPrAvTcbul5lMX_AOir1lWl7az7wUok2Q1K.hPy7MRIuHwySA5pA).
+Password has been sent by e-mail on March 28  (it will be the same pass-code for all recordings).

 Time below in CEST